srps/vercel-workflow-demo/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Environment variables

+This project reads the following environment variables at runtime.
+For local development, copy `.env.example` to `.env` (or set these in your environment) and fill in the values.

+Required variables defined in `.env.example`:

+- `AZURE_OPENAI_ENDPOINT` – The full endpoint URL for your Azure OpenAI resource (for example: `https://my-openai-resource.openai.azure.com`).
+- `AZURE_RESOURCE_NAME` – The short name of your Azure resource.
+Used in some helper utilities and telemetry.
+- `AZURE_API_KEY` – API key (secret) for the Azure OpenAI resource.
+Keep this private and do not commit it to source control.
+- `NODE_EXTRA_CA_CERTS` – (Optional) Path to additional CA certificate bundle used by Node.js when making TLS requests.
+If you don't need custom CAs, leave this blank or unset.

+Notes:

+- Never commit real secrets to the repository.
+Use a `.env` file on your local machine or a secrets manager in production.
+- On Vercel, Heroku, or other hosting platforms, set these variables in the project dashboard / environment settings instead of committing a `.env` file.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: